Karatsuban/Mondrian_K-Anon/README.md

-# Mondrian_K-Anon
+# Mondrian_K-Anonymity
 Implementation of the Mondrian Multidimensional K-anonymity paper [1]

 # Usage

--Clone this repository and go to the main folder -Execute the code as follow :
+-Clone this repository and go to the main folder<br/>
+-Execute the code as follow :<br/>
 ```$ python Mondrian.py [K] [input_file] [qid_names] [algo_type] [output_file]```

 All parameters are mandatory !